tommai78101/homebrew/README.md

 ### Purpose

 Implemented Entity-Component System and separated Player Camera View from Core Engine.
 Also, learned a lot of C++11 smart pointers usage.
+Rewrote a ton of code, just to make it work.
+Caution: Application runs slowly due to constant string output.

 Controls: